czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - There are strong differences among individuals in their reaction to stress, which may be determined by innate characteristics, previously learned mitigation strategies, or both

   - Using Stress Productively
     - Study by W.D.
-Fenz and S. Epstein in 1967 shows that fear of a stressful even does not simply dissipate, but rather is inhibited or controlled
+Fenz and S. Epstein in 1967 shows that fear of a stressful event does not simply dissipate, but rather is inhibited or controlled
       - While repeated exposure to a stressor is an important variable, there are also other variables which are responsible for differences between subjects in their ability to deal effectively with stress

     - Anecdotal reports suggest that experience participants are able to apply their "stress energy" productively